 Close Encounters of the First Kind: visual sighting of a UFO

 Close Encounters of the Second Kind: physical effect of the UFO is felt

 Close Encounters of the Third Kind: the eyewitness account of an alien entity

-Terrified and confused by what they saw, reports began making their way to the police on duty that night.
+Reports from residents terrified and confused by what they saw began making their way to the police on duty that night.
 According to Betty Tomko, two area officers investigated.
-Her account of their patrol is as follows: “We had two policemen call it in…and they were coming up Cannon Road Hill…and they actually stopped their cars on the hill and got out because something was hovering over top the police car and it was very bright lights around and they got out and watched this thing for a while and they felt it was watching them so they got back in the car and when they would try to go forward this thing would follow them and I guess it followed them to the top of Cannon and when they turned on Liberty, it flew away.”
-Photographer, Mark Gutowski remembers, “We actually were friends with one of the patrolman at the time.
-Not sure which one it was…On that night, I remember him visiting our home and asking if we’d seen anything.”
+Her account of their patrol is as follows: “We had two policemen call it in . . . and they were coming up Cannon Road Hill . . . and they actually stopped their cars on the hill and got out because something was hovering over top the police car and it was very bright lights around and they got out and watched this thing for a while and they felt it was watching them so they got back in the car, and when they would try to go forward this thing would follow them and I guess it followed them to the top of Cannon and when they turned on Liberty, it flew away.”
+Photographer Mark Gutowski remembers, “We were actually friends with one of the patrolmen at the time.
+Not sure which one it was . . .
+On that night, I remember him visiting our home and asking if we’d seen anything.”

 If flying saucers and glowing lights weren’t enough, there were rumors of an abduction.
-According to Betty Tomko, “There are a set of apartments at the top of route 91…that a child claims to have been abducted.”
-“He was spending a night with a friend . . .
+According to Betty Tomko, “There are a set of apartments at the top of Route 91 . . . [where] a child claims to have been abducted.”
+She said, “He was spending a night with a friend . . .
 The people who owned that apartment disappeared.”
-Local police were purported going door-to-door, following the incident.
-When asked if they believed it to be a UFO, Betty Tomko replied, “I can’t contribute it to anything else.”
+Local police were purported to be going door to door following the incident.
+When asked if they believed it to be a UFO, Betty Tomko replied, “I can’t attribute it to anything else.”